zonemaster/zonemaster/docs/maintenance/TechnicalMaintenancePlan.md

 ### Specification

 A set of functional specifications can be derived from the requirements.
 It does not describe the inner workings of the system, but are focusing more on the interaction between the system and outside world.
 The specification is added to the current set of specifications.

+All specified tests must have a requirement that matches the specification, and should also reference any valid standards documents that defines the protocol (DNS).
+All specified functionality should also match any functional requirements.

 ### Design and architecture